Trade Secret Litigation

 Trade secrets are what make your business what it is today and what it might be in the future.
 This is information worth protection because losing it could cripple your business in the short term and bring it to a premature end in the future.
 We represent parties who want to protect their trade secrets and those accused of misusing them.

 Trade secrets can include customer lists, sales, marketing and strategic plans.
-They can be unpatented inventions or designs, software, formulas, recipes, techniques, processes and other business information that can give you a competitive edge.
+They can include inventions, formulas, or business processes—so it’s crucial to keep information confidential when selling your business to protect your competitive edge..
 Information may be considered a trade secret if it’s,

 California has passed the Uniform Trade Secrets Act which calls the theft of trade secrets misappropriation.
-This is the acquisition of a trade secret by someone who knows, or has reason to know, it was acquired improperly (by theft, bribery, misrepresentation, breach or inducement of a breach of duty to maintain secrecy).
+This involves acquiring a trade secret through improper means—often tied to a breach of fiduciary duty such as theft or misrepresentation..
 Misappropriation also includes the disclosure or use of a trade secret.
 A federal law, the Defend Trade Secrets Act, also covers trade secrets.

 We help companies understand what trade secrets are and how they can be protected.
 In order to be protected by law, the company with this information needs to take efforts to maintain its secrecy.
 Business can take several steps to try to prevent the loss of trade secrets, including,